 Blogging/Content Marketing allows you to display value to your potential customers by offering valuable information to them for free.

-The primary purpose of these methods of marketing are to drive traffic to your website.
+The primary purpose of these methods of marketing is to drive traffic to your website.
 That is where the real action starts.

 Stage 2 – Engagement